-• The Company currently has a bank loan to finance investments as a form of leverage. the Company also has authority to issue preferred stock or engage in reverse repurchase agreements to finance investments.

-• Leverage exaggerates the effects of market downturns or upturns on the NAV and market value of the Company's common stock, as well as on distributions to holders of the Company's common stock.

-• Leverage can also increase the volatility of the Company's NAV, and expenses related to leverage can reduce the Company's income.

-• In the case of leverage, if the Company's assets decline in value so that asset coverage requirements for any borrowings or preferred stock would not be met, the Company may be prevented from paying distributions, which could jeopardize the Company's qualification for passthrough tax treatment, make the Company liable for excise taxes and/or force the Company to sell portfolio securities at an inopportune time.
+- The Company currently has a bank loan to finance investments as a form of leverage. the Company also has authority to issue preferred stock or engage in reverse repurchase agreements to finance investments. - Leverage exaggerates the effects of market downturns or upturns on the NAV and market value of the Company's common stock, as well as on distributions to holders of the Company's common stock. - Leverage can also increase the volatility of the Company's NAV, and expenses related to leverage can reduce the Company's income. - In the case of leverage, if the Company's assets decline in value so that asset coverage requirements for any borrowings or preferred stock would not be met, the Company may be prevented from paying distributions, which could jeopardize the Company's qualification for pass-through tax treatment, make the Company liable for excise taxes and/or force the Company to sell portfolio securities at an inopportune time.

-• The use of leverage through investments such as CLO equity or junior debt securities that inherently involve leverage, may magnify the Company's risk of loss.
-CLO equity or junior debt securities are very highly leveraged, and therefore the CLO securities in which the Company is currently invested and in which the Company intends to invest are subject to a higher degree of loss since the use of leverage magnifies losses.

-• The Company utilizes a revolving credit agreement with Texas Capital Bank to provide for a maximum borrowing amount of \$62 million and a fee of London Interbank Offered Rate ("LIBOR") +2.35%, with a maturity date of May 2022 (the "Credit Facility").
-The United Kingdom's Financial Conduct Authority had announced plans to phase out the use of LIBOR by the end of 2021.
-There is currently no definitive information regarding the future utilization of LIBOR or of any particular replacement rate.
-Abandonment of or modifications to LIBOR could have adverse impacts on newly issued financial instruments and existing financial instruments which reference LIBOR.

-• The Credit Facility imposes asset coverage requirements, which are more stringent than those imposed by the Investment Company Act, or by the Company's policies.
-In addition, the Company agreed not to purchase assets not contemplated by the investment policies and restrictions in effect when the Credit Facility became effective unless changes to these policies and restrictions are consented to by Texas Capital Bank.

-• The covenants or guidelines under the Credit Facility could impede the Adviser from fully managing the Company's portfolio in accordance with the Company's investment objectives and policies.
-Furthermore, non-compliance with such covenants or the occurrence of other events could lead to the cancellation of the Credit Facility.

-• For as long as the Credit Facility remains in effect, the Company may not incur additional debt under any other facility, except in limited circumstances.

-• The Credit Facility allows the Company to prepay borrowings under the Credit Facility at any time.
+- The use of leverage through investments such as CLO equity or junior debt securities that inherently involve leverage, may magnify the Company's risk of loss.
+CLO equity or junior debt securities are very highly leveraged, and therefore the CLO securities in which the Company is currently invested and in which the Company intends to invest are subject to a higher degree of loss since the use of leverage magnifies losses. - The Company utilizes a revolving credit agreement with Texas Capital Bank to provide for a maximum borrowing amount of \$70 million and a fee of Secured Overnight Funding Rate ("SOFR") +2.61%, with a maturity date of May 2025 (the "Credit Facility"). - The Credit Facility imposes asset coverage requirements, which are more stringent than those imposed by the Investment Company Act, or by the Company's policies.
+In addition, the Company agreed not to purchase assets not contemplated by the investment policies and restrictions in effect when the Credit Facility became effective unless changes to these policies and restrictions are consented to by Texas Capital Bank. - The covenants or guidelines under the Credit Facility could impede the Adviser from fully managing the Company's portfolio in accordance with the Company's investment objectives and policies.
+Furthermore, non-compliance with such covenants or the occurrence of other events could lead to the cancellation of the Credit Facility. - For as long as the Credit Facility remains in effect, the Company may not incur additional debt under any other facility, except in limited circumstances. - The Credit Facility allows the Company to prepay borrowings under the Credit Facility at any time.
 The Company does not anticipate that such guidelines will have a material adverse effect on the holders of the Company's common stock or on the Company's ability to achieve the Company's investment objectives.
 The Company may also consider alternative measures of obtaining leverage in the future.